 Yasser Mufti, Ahmad Al Khowaiter, Abdullah Al Baiz, Abdullah Al Ghamdi, Abdul Hameed Al Rushaid and Yousef Al Ulyan were promoted to vice president, according to the memo.

 Mufti, a former OPEC governor for Saudi Arabia, will head the corporate planning unit, while Al Khowaiter will be responsible for Aramco’s technology push, according to a person familiar with the matter who didn’t want to be identified because the issue isn’t public yet.
 Al Rushaid will lead Aramco’s multibillion-dollar drilling department, Al Baiz the gas operations, Al Ghamdi engineering services and Al Ulyan information technology, the person said.

-Ziad al-Murshed will replace Mufti as executive director of new business development, the person said.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Ziad al-Murshed will replace Mufti as executive director of new business development, the person said.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.